soaserele/k8s-workshop/02-Workload/01-Pods.md

 The most important primitive is the Pod.
 It is the smallest unit that you can create and manage in Kubernetes, It lets you run a containerized application.
 In practice, you’ll often encounter a one to one mapping between a Pod and a container, however, there are use cases we’ll discuss in a later chapter that benefit from declaring more than one container in a single Pod.
 The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation.

+When created, each pod is assigned a unique IP address.
+Every container in a Pod shares the network namespace, including the IP address and network ports.
+Inside a Pod, the containers that belong to the Pod can communicate with one another using `localhost`.
+Containers that want to interact with a container running in a different Pod can use IP networking to communicate.
+In general a pod has the following DNS resolution:

+`pod-ip-address.namespace.pod.cluster.local`.

 You'll rarely create individual Pods directly in Kubernetes — even singleton Pods.
 This is because Pods are designed as relatively ephemeral, disposable entities.
 When a Pod gets created (directly by you, or indirectly by a controller), the new Pod is scheduled to run on a Node in your cluster.
 The Pod remains on that node until the Pod finishes execution, the Pod object is deleted, the Pod is *evicted* for lack of resources, or the node fails.
 In the event of node failure pods that are not bound to a ReplicaSet or Deployment will not be rescheduled.

 ### Pod phase